ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Then, the Group Manager replies to the Administrator with a 2.04 (Changed) response.
 The payload of the response has the same format of the 2.01 (Created) response defined in {{collection-resource-post}}.

-If the PUT request did not specify certain parameters and the Group Manager used default values different than the ones recommended in {{default-values}}, then the response payload MUST include also those parameters, specifying the values chosen by the Group Manager for the current group configuration.
+If the PUT request did not specify certain parameters and the Group Manager used default values different from the ones recommended in {{default-values}}, then the response payload MUST include also those parameters, specifying the values chosen by the Group Manager for the current group configuration.

 If the link to the group-membership resource was registered in the Resource Directory {{I-D.ietf-core-resource-directory}}, the GM is responsible to refresh the registration, as defined in {{Section 3 of I-D.tiloca-core-oscore-discovery}}.